 In our view, the Danish covered bond framework sufficiently addresses the relevant legal aspects of our covered bond and legal criteria.
 This enables us to rate the covered bonds above our long-term ICR on the issuer's parent bank.
-The Danish Covered Bond Act provides the legal framework for the issuance of the Danish covered bonds.
+The Danish Covered Bond Act provides the legal framework for the Danish covered bonds' issuance.

-SDRO covered bond investors have a primary secured claim against all assets in the cover pool.
-The ratings on the covered bonds issued from capital center S rely on the issuer's active management of the overcollateralization to support the current ratings.
+SDRO covered bond investors have a primary secured claim against all cover pool assets.
+The ratings on the covered bonds issued from capital center S rely on the issuer's active overcollateralization management to support the current ratings.